 Small changes to your behaviour at home will also help you use less energy, cutting your carbon footprint and your energy bills:

-- Turn off lights and appliances when you don’t need them.
+Turn off lights and appliances when you’re not using them.

-- Replace traditional light bulbs with LEDs or other low-energy lights - LED bulbs are 90% cheaper to run than old fashioned bulbs and could save you about £35 a year on bills.
+Replace traditional light bulbs with LEDs or other low-energy lights - LED bulbs are 90% cheaper to run than conventional light bulbs and could save you around £35 a year on bills.

-- When replacing household appliances, check the energy efficiency rating and choose those with higher ratings where possible.
+When replacing household appliances, check the energy efficiency rating and choose those with higher ratings where possible.
+Find out which appliances in your home consume the most energy on the Energy Saving Trust website.

 - Don’t leave the tap running while brushing your teeth.